Practivio/amazon/content/products/sundaymot-crafts-supplies-school-project-B0C7ZPN57Y/index.md

 ---
 title: "Sundaymot Crafts Supplies School Project"
-description: "free arts and crafts supplies: Data-driven ranking using the Practivio Score™.
+description: "wholesale arts and crafts supplies: Data-driven ranking using the Practivio Score™.
 Positioned by quality, value, demand, findability, momentum."
-keywords: ["free arts and crafts supplies"]
+keywords: ["wholesale arts and crafts supplies"]
-seo_title: "free arts and crafts supplies — Compare (2025)"
+seo_title: "wholesale arts and crafts supplies — Compare (2025)"
 canonicalURL: "/products/sundaymot-crafts-supplies-school-project-B0C7ZPN57Y/"
 ---

-**🛒 Practivio Score™:** 763 — _Compare_
+**🛒 Practivio Score™:** 786 — _Compare_

-*If you're comparing **free arts and crafts supplies**, **[Sundaymot Crafts Supplies School Project](https://www.amazon.com/dp/B0C7ZPN57Y?tag=practivio-20)** is a strong alternative to put on your shortlist.*
+*If you're comparing **wholesale arts and crafts supplies**, **[Sundaymot Crafts Supplies School Project](https://www.amazon.com/dp/B0C7ZPN57Y?tag=practivio-20)** is a strong alternative to put on your shortlist.*
 ### Quick take
-[Shop “Sundaymot Crafts Supplies School Project” on Amazon](https://www.amazon.com/dp/B0C7ZPN57Y?tag=practivio-20) This Craft Supplies & Materials holds rank **120 of 242** in our analysis.
+[Shop “Sundaymot Crafts Supplies School Project” on Amazon](https://www.amazon.com/dp/B0C7ZPN57Y?tag=practivio-20) This Craft Supplies holds rank **156 of 256** in our analysis.
-It appears in the **Top Tier tier** of comparable Craft Supplies & Materialses.
+It appears in the **Top Tier tier** of comparable Craft Supplieses.
 Practivio lists it under **Compare** for further evaluation, reflecting its position within the dataset.

 ### What the signals indicate
-Price: 235 out of 242 (top 98% lowest-priced).
+Price: 240 out of 256 (top 94% lowest-priced).
-Reviews: 172 out of 242 (top 72% in review volume).
+Reviews: 200 out of 256 (top 79% in review volume).
-Rating: 14 out of 242 (top 6% by star rating).
+Rating: 15 out of 256 (top 6% by star rating).
-Demand: 154 out of 242 (top 64% by buyer demand this month).
+Demand: 189 out of 256 (top 74% by buyer demand this month).

 ### Position in tier
 All relative standing is tier-specific.

 ### How it compares to the Hidden Gem
-The tier’s Hidden Gem posts a Practivio Score™ of 936.00.
+The tier’s Hidden Gem posts a Practivio Score™ of 984.00.
-This pick trails the Hidden Gem by 173.00 points.
+This pick trails the Hidden Gem by 198.00 points.
 Use this context to frame trade-offs among competing options.

-See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B079KL4C91?tag=practivio-20)
+See the Hidden Gem on Amazon → [View listing](https://www.amazon.com/dp/B016LDV41S?tag=practivio-20)

 ### FAQ: Inclusion criteria
 Baseline inclusion rules keep weaker or incomplete products out.